MarkEWaite/gke-experiment/tutorial.md

 Click the **Continue** button to move to the next step.

 ## Disable HTTPS
-For this tutorial, we'll turn off SSL.
+For this tutorial, we'll diisable SSL.

 ### Disable SSL
 1. Change all HTTPS references to HTTP